oleander/remap/README.md

 ```

 Rules can be expressed in a variety of ways to best fit the
 problem at hand.

-The following rules are yields the same output
+The following rules yields the same output

 ``` ruby
 # Flat map